Drug-Target Interaction Prediction via an Ensemble of Weighted Nearest Neighbors with Interaction Recovery: WKNNIR

-To handle S4, WkNN considers similar drug-target pairs instead of similar drugs or targets.
-We define the neighbors of drug-target pair $(d_u,t_v)$ as $\{(d_i,t_j)| d_i \in {\cal N}^k_{d_u},t_j \in {\cal N}^k_{t_v} \}$.
+To make predictions for pairs of test drugs and test targets (S4), WkNN follows the tetrad rule: when a drug interacts with a target, another similar drug probably interacts with another similar target \citep{Fakhraei2014Network-basedLogic}.
+For the sake of adapting to the tetrad rule, WkNN considers similar drug-target pairs instead of similar drugs or targets.
+We define the neighbors of a test drug-target pair $(d_u,t_v)$ as ${\cal N}^k_{d_ut_v} = \{(d_i,t_j)| d_i \in {\cal N}^k_{d_u},t_j \in {\cal N}^k_{t_v} \}$.
 Although the direct way to find neighbors of a drug-target pair is to search all $nm$ drug-target combinations, our definition shrinks the search space to $n+m$ leading to increased efficiency.
-In addition, the similarity between two drug-target pairs is evaluated by the product of the similarity of two drugs and the similarity of two targets, i.e. the similarity of $(d_u,t_v)$ and $(d_i,t_j)$ is $s^d_{ui}s^t_{vj}$.
+As in \citep{vanLaarhoven2011GaussianInteraction, vanLaarhoven2013PredictingProfile}, we define the similarity between two drug-target pairs as the product of the similarity of two drugs and the similarity of two targets, i.e. the similarity of $(d_u,t_v)$ and $(d_i,t_j)$ is $\bar{S}^d_{ui}\bar{S}^t_{vj}$.
 Thus, the prediction function of WkNN for S4 is:

-where the normalization term $z_{uv}$ is equal to $\sum_{d_i \in {\cal N}^k_{d_u}, t_j \in {\cal N}^k_{t_v}}s^d_{ui}s^t_{vj}$.
+where the normalization term $z_{uv}$ is equal to $\sum_{(d_i,t_j) \in {\cal N}^k_{d_ut_v}}\bar{S}^d_{ui}\bar{S}^t_{vj}$.
 The weight in Eq.\eqref{eq:wknn4} consists of two parts: the first one corresponds to the decay coefficient, where the exponent is determined by the index of $d_i$ in ${\cal N}^k_{d_u}$ ($i'$) and the index of $t_j$ in ${\cal N}^k_{t_v}$ ($j'$) simultaneously, and the second one is the similarity between the test pair and its neighbor.